stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 ```

 #### Kubernetes Deployment
-You will need a running cluster.
+You need a running cluster.
 Run the following commands from your management / control host (the host with your kubeconfig).

 1. Clone the repository and create your config / secrets files
    ```shell